How to apply for a passport or an identity card abroad

 - If you have lost your old passport or it has been stolen abroad, report the matter to the local police and submit a written clarification of the case at the nearest Finnish embassy, consulate general or consulate (mission lead by a career consul).

-- You have to pay the passport fee when you submit the application.
+- You have to pay the fee for a passport or an identity card when you submit the application.

 - A child is not entered in the parents' passport.